hodinsay/age-calculator-app/README.md

 # Age Calculator App
 A web application that will calculate and return the exact age of user's birthday in years, months, and days.
+This web app is responsive and accessible on mobile devices.
+Google Lighthouse Audit Score: `100` Performance, `100` Accessbility, `100` Best Practices, `100` SEO.

 Solution built with `Vite` `React.js` `Tailwind-CSS` `HTML`